Java Syntax and Basic Structure

 Q3: What are Java statements and blocks?

-A: Java statements are instructions executed by the JVM.
-A block is a group of statements enclosed within {} brackets.
+A: Statements are executable instructions.
+A block is a group of statements enclosed in curly braces { }.

 Q4: Are semicolons important in Java?